 - If at least two of your blood sugar readings are too high, you’ll be diagnosed with gestational diabetes.

-The problem with gulcola
+The problem with Glucola

-There are a lot of problems with glucola.
+There are a lot of problems with Glucola.
 Some versions of the drink are “cleaner” than others, however they all contain ingredients most of us try to stay away from.
 This drink contains artificial flavors, GMO corn syrup, glycerol ester of wood rosin, and brominated vegetable oil (BVO).
 Yikes!

-What’s more, some women report nausea, vomiting, dizziness, fatigue, and other symptoms after a glucola test.
+What’s more, some women report nausea, vomiting, dizziness, fatigue, and other symptoms after a Glucola test.
 Natural mama’s who avoid processed food and refined sugar are more likely to react negatively, since their bodies aren’t used to all that junk (and that much sugar!).

 False positives are also fairly common.
-In fact, 1 in every 4 women who test positive for gestational diabetes with glucola don’t actually have the condition.
-Similarly, many women who DO have gestational diabetes won’t test positive with glucola.
+In fact, 1 in every 4 women who test positive for gestational diabetes with Glucola don’t actually have the condition.
+Similarly, many women who DO have gestational diabetes won’t test positive with Glucola.

 Alternatives to Glucola